alwint3r/reverse-zig-espressif-bootstrap/README.md

   "$ROOTDIR/zstd/lib/dictBuilder/cover.c"
 ```

-Then, we use the static libraries to rebuild the LLVM for the target machine.
-This build will use the zstd and zlib, and also uses llvm-tblgen and clang-tblgen target-specific code generation.
+Then we re-build LLVM for the target architecture using the Zig cross compiler.
-We'll come back to the tablegen later on (psst, it's kind of related to the esp32 not appearing as a valid CPU for Xtensa target).
+We'll need this LLVM as we build the Zig toolchain for the target architecture later on.

 ```sh
 mkdir -p "$ROOTDIR/out/build-llvm-$TARGET-$MCPU"